barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 This work has focused on the internal state of Convolutional Neural Networks (CNN), which are notoriously unintelligible.
 The goal of this work was a first attempt to generate a CNN-like system with an intelligible internal state.

 To achieve this, some modifications to the typical structure of a CNN were made.
-These were swapping out the convolutional filters, replacing template matching ``filters'', and replacing the Neural Network with a GP-learned rule-based model.
+These were swapping out the convolutional filters, replacing them with template-matching "filters", and replacing the Neural Network with a GP-learned rule-based model.
 The internal state, with regards to the filters, was manually set.

-A classification problem chosen for the CNN approach (the classification triangle and square images) was deliberately chosen to be simple to facilitate the focus on an intelligible state.
+A classification problem was chosen for the proposed approach that was deliberately simple to facilitate the focus on an intelligible state.

-The result of this work was successful.
-It is possible to formulate, given a simple enough problem, to create a CNN-like classifier with an internal state that could give technical users a clear insight into how the classifier operates.
-This was in the filtering phase and the subsequent classification phase.
+The result of this work demonstrates that it is possible to formulate, given a simple enough problem, a CNN-like classifier with an internal state that could give technical users a clear insight into how the classifier operates.
+This intelligibility was maintained in both the filtering phase and the subsequent classification phase.

 ## 6 Future Work ##